AndresSern/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 1. Do not use the function print (with string format to display integers) more than 4 times
 2. You have to define:
-     -the value 10 to a variable a
+     - the value 10 to a variable a
-     -the value 5 to a variable b
+     - the value 5 to a variable b
-     -and use those two variables only, as arguments when calling functions (including print)
+     - and use those two variables only, as arguments when calling functions (including print)
 3.   a and b must be defined in 2 different lines: a = 10 and another b = 5
 4. Your program should call each of the imported functions.
 See example below for format
 5. The word calculator_1 should be used only once in your file